darumatic/apigee-cli/README.rst

         mask (maskconfigs)  manage data masks
         perms (permissions)
                             manage permissions for a role
-        prepend (prefix)    prepend all matching strings with a prefix in all files in the specified directory (rudimentary stream editor). this is potentially VERY DANGEROUS. make sure you have version control such as Git to revert any changes in the target directory.

     optional arguments:
       -h, --help            show this help message and exit